How to Grow a Drought-Resistant Desert Globemallow Plant

 Not Good as Cut Flowers

 Desert Globemallow flowers are meant to be enjoyed out in the wild or in your yard, but they don't make good cut flowers.
-That's unfortunate because they sure are beautiful.
+That's unfortunate because they certainly are beautiful.

 The Various Stages of Seeds